nanoporetech/modkit/README.md

 modkit bed path/to/reads.bam output/path/pileup.bed
 ```

 No reference is required.
-A single file (description below) with pileup calls will be emitted.
+A single file (description below) with pileup calls will be created.
 Modification
 filtering will be performed for you.

 Some typical options: